How can I find a FIRST® LEGO® League Challenge team to join?

-It is possible for a team to receive a 1st Place Core Values, Project, or Robot Design Award but not advance to Championship if their Robot Performance score is ranked below the top 75% of teams at the event.
-A team may win 1st Place in Robot Performance but not advance to Championship due to not having performed well in one or more of the three judged areas.
+It is possible for a team to receive a 1st Place Core Values, Project, Robot Design or Robot Performance but not advance to Championship due to not having performed well in one or more of the three judged areas.

 I can’t find a FIRST® LEGO® League Challenge team near me.
 Can I start one?

 Absolutely, the easiest way to join a FIRST® LEGO® League Challenge program is to start your own team.
 Ask your principal if your school has a team; if not, encourage your principal to identify a teacher who would be willing to start a team with your help as a team volunteer.
 Please let your principal know that FIRST® is a collaborative partnership with private industry professionals and educators to inspire young people towards STEM.

 If a school-based team is not a possibility, you may find another youth-focused organization that can help.
 Scouts, 4-H, and other clubs may also support FIRST® teams.

 Teams are also formed by neighborhood groups, or groups of friends with children of a similar age.
 There are no restrictions on who can start a team!

 You bring great value to the students, teams, and our community.

 There are multiple ways for you to be involved.
 All of these avenues of participation are highly valued by our community.
 Students are excited to be able to work with people from the industry and feel honored that an adult from their community will contribute time to help.
 Some local employers even participate with employer matching funds, which can make a huge difference in helping to fund the FIRST® programs.
 But more than that, they recognize that you are providing your time and talent to help them.